spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/5-troubleshooting/1-debugging-stream-apps.md

 ---
 path: 'stream-developer-guides/troubleshooting/debugging-stream-apps/'
-title: 'Debugging applications'
+title: 'Debugging Stream Applications'
-description: 'Debugging applications'
+description: 'Debugging Stream Applications'
 ---

-# Debugging applications
+# Debugging Stream Applications

 Applications should be runnable as a standard Java JAR, invoked via `java -jar`.
 All dependencies such as databases and messaging middleware should be available and tested manually for connection issues.